Tresha-Gaye/Horiseon-refactor/README.md

 **Main content section**
 - I utilized semantic elements here as well by differentiating the parent `section` from its `div` children to make it easier to read and optimise searches.
-- I utilized common `class` and `id` attributes to consolidate the code
+- I utilized common `class` and `id` attributes to consolidate the code.
-- I added 'alt' text to the images as an accessibility feature
+- I added 'alt' text to the images as an accessibility feature.

 ![Features](./assets/images/main-content.jpg)

 **Lead generation section**
-- This section could have been called the 'secondary content' section, but I thought it was more important to specify the actual content. </br >
+- This section could have been called the 'secondary content' section, but I thought it was more important to specify the actual content.
 - I used emplty 'alt' references so that the text reader would not waste time reading these icons.

 ![benefits](./assets/images/lead-gen.jpg)